 The ingestible sensor market is projected to grow at a CAGR of 8.98% during the forecast period to reach US$937.779 million by 2027, from US$513.789 million in 2020.
 Ingestible electronic systems comprise a biocompatible microprocessor, power supply, sensors, and other components, enabling the device to communicate with a mobile application for diagnosis and monitoring.
 These capsule-sized devices possess the potential to screen for diseases that are difficult, if not impossible, to detect at an early stage using other methods.
 Furthermore, they can also reduce the facility and labour expenses typically associated with multiple procedures and offer a foundation for epithelial-targeted therapeutic interferences.
 These technological advancements have the ability to make disease monitoring and treatment for a wide range of conditions far more effective, enabling patients to live longer and healthier.
-Increased in chronic diseases and advancing technologies are expected to promote market growth in the forecasted period.
+An increase in chronic diseases and advancing technologies are expected to promote market growth in the forecasted period.
 The Ingestible market is segmented base on sensor types, applications, and geographical regions.

 The increasing prevalence of chronic health conditions due to growing sedentary lifestyles and technological advancements is expected to drive the Ingestible Sensor market onward.